craftcms/docs/docs/commerce/1.x/payment-gateways.md

 ## Storing config outside of the database

 If you do not wish to store your payment gateway config information in the database (which could include secret API keys), you can override the values of a payment method’s settings by placing a `paymentMethodSettings` key into your `commerce.php` config file.
-You then use the payment method's ID  as the key to the config for that payment method.
+You then use the payment method’s ID as the key to the config for that payment method.

 ```php
 return [